Stagecraft

 Early stagecraft master Robert Edmond Jones drawing at a high table (c.
 1920).

-Stagecraft is a technical aspect of theatrical, film, and video production.
-It includes constructing and rigging scenery; hanging and focusing of lighting; design and procurement of costumes; make-up; stage management; audio engineering; and procurement of props.
+Stagecraft is a technical skill in theatrical, film, and video production.
+It includes constructing and rigging scenery; hanging and focusing of lighting; fabrication and procurement of costumes; make-up; stage management; audio engineering; and procurement of props.
 Stagecraft is distinct from the wider umbrella term of scenography.
 Considered a technical rather than an artistic field, it is primarily the practical implementation of a scenic designer's artistic vision.

-In its most basic form, stagecraft may be executed by a single person (often the stage manager of a smaller production) who arranges all scenery, costumes, lighting, and sound, and organizes the cast.
+Stagecraft may be executed by a single person (often the stage manager of a smaller production) who arranges all scenery, costumes, lighting, and sound.
 Regional theaters and larger community theaters will generally have a technical director and a complement of designers, each of whom has a direct hand in their respective designs.

-Within significantly larger productions, for example a modern Broadway show, effectively bringing a show to opening night requires the work of skilled carpenters, painters, electricians, stagehands, stitchers, wigmakers, and the like.
-Modern stagecraft is highly technical and specialized: it comprises many sub-disciplines and a vast trove of history and tradition.
+Within significantly larger productions (for example, a modern Broadway show) staging a show requires the work of carpenters, painters, electricians, stagehands, stitchers, wigmakers, etc..